Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/SemanticTokens/Sources/_OUDSTokensSemantic.docc/OUDSTokensSemantic.md

 // These protoocols are merged in type aliase public typealias AllColorSemanticTokens = ColorSemanticTokens & ColorMultipleSemanticTokens

-// For example, the wrapper for the colors basically is: open class OUDSColorSemanticTokensProvider { ... }
+// For example, the provider for the colors basically is: open class OUDSColorSemanticTokensProvider { ... }

-// The wrapper is composed by protocols containing tokens extension OUDSColorSemanticTokensProvider: ColorSemanticTokens {
+// The provider is composed by protocols containing tokens extension OUDSColorSemanticTokensProvider: ColorSemanticTokens {
     @objc open var colorOpacityInvisibleBlackLight: ColorSemanticToken { ColorRawTokens.colorOpacityBlack0 }
     @objc open var colorOpacityInvisibleWhiteLight: ColorSemanticToken { ColorRawTokens.colorOpacityWhite0 }